jacomoelLTU/sos-ngac/README.md

 Follow the setup guide found in this [repo](https://github.com/esen96/sos-ngac) if you wish manually set up the system.
 Although this was how the group first proceeded we provide some preferred alterations to this in the next section.

+Once everything is installed and set up correctly you can start the system.
+This should be done in the following order:

+1) MYSQL: type "mysql -u root -p" in a terminal

+2) INFLUX: type "influx" in a terminal

+3) NGAC-SERVER: navigate to the tog-ngac-crosscpp-LTU folder and start the ngac-server by typing "./ngac-server -j"

+4) CORESYSTEMS(orchestrator, authorization, service_registry): go to the core-java-spring.../scripts folder and type "./start_coresystems_local.sh"

+5) POLICY-SERVER: navigate to the sos-ngac/sos-ngac/sos-ngac-policy-server/target folder and start the policy server by typing "java -jar sos-ngac-policy-server-4.4.0.2.jar"

+6) RESOURCE-SYSTEM: navigate to the sos-ngac/sos-ngac/sos-ngac-resource-system/target folder and start the resource system by typing "java -jar sos-ngac-resource-system-4.4.0.2.jar"

+7) POLICY-DEMO: navigate to the tog-ngac-crosscpp-LTU/sos-ngac-demo folder and load a policy for example by typing "./13-2023-ExPolicy-1.sh"

+8) RESOURCE-CONSUMER: navigate to the sos-ngac/sos-ngac/sos-ngac-consumer/target folder and start the resource consumer by typing "java -jar sos-ngac-consumer-4.4.0.2.jar" this is where one interacts with the system

 ## Setup guide alternative 2
 A VM-box system is provided for getting a quick startup.
 Download the OVA file from this MEGA [link](https://mega.nz/folder/wS5ngDRY#PsuiCnkOwguQBoJImDKA_g) found in VM Folder AH Ubuntu 64 bit, which contains our VM clone.
 Importing this to your virtual environment will run a copy of the virtual environment where the group finished.